Sigue Sigue Sputnik (gang)

 Sigue Sigue Sputnik is a Filipino street gang.
-They are one of the largest and most well-known gang whose influence and territory stretched throughout the slums of Tondo, Manila.
-They are also one of the gangs present in major penitentiaries in Manila including Manila City Jail and New Bilibid Prison.
+They are one of the largest and most well-known gangs, whose influence and territory stretched throughout the slums of Tondo, Manila.
+They are one of the gangs present in major penitentiaries in Manila including Manila City Jail and New Bilibid Prison.

 Origins

 High poverty led to many in Tondo, Manila to band and form gangs.
 The gang was born in the 1960s as part of two branching groups of "Sigue Sigue" hoodlums in Tondo, the other one being Sigue Sigue Commandos, who are the Sputnik's most ardent rival.
 During the decade, they made turfs of many slums and jails in Manila.
 Researcher Franklin G. Ashburn described them as "perhaps the most structured and best organized conflict gang in the Manila City Jail at the time".

 The motto of the gang was "He who comes to destroy us, will himself be destroyed" which is a direct reference to the Visayan gangs like the Oxo group who the Sputniks felt have "invaded" the Tagalog territory of Manila.
 Their name was derived from the Russian orbital satellite of the same name because of its "spying' or "all-knowing" capabilities.
 The Sputniks pride themselves on their knowledge of what was going on both inside and outside of the jail at all times - among friends, enemies, and the police.
 In addition, the claim was made that Sputnik organization is not confined to the Manila area alone, but that it was well known throughout the entire Philippines.
 Many murders in both the slums and in the jail of rival gangs were attributed to the Sputniks.